 Naughty.
 Naughty naughty naughty.
 Krampus lives to bring pain upon the naughty (and nice things to those who are truly nice, but most of the folks he finds aren’t nice, so…) and artist/writer Brom visualizes and expands his mythology with a terrifying exactness.
 Krampus is chilling, fascinating, dare we say it…thrilling.
 Mordicai Knode gets into the myth of Krampus here, if you want to know more.

 The Polar Express by Chris Van Allsburg (Houghton Mifflin Harcourt)

 This childhood classic deserves a spot on a gold-plated Nice list, no question.
 It’s charming without being condescending, a Christmas tale that’s less about what you believe than the power of that belief.
-If you don’t believe us, read Emily Asher-Perrin’s piece on the existence of Santa and the significance of bells that don’t ring.
+If you don’t believe us, read Emmet Asher-Perrin’s piece on the existence of Santa and the significance of bells that don’t ring.

 Let the Right One In by John Ajvide Lindqvist (St. Martin’s Press)

 With such a chilling title, you know this book is bound for the Naughty list.
 On the one hand, you have poor, bullied Oskar and his new friend Eli, who seems to understand him in a way no one else does.
 But as the two become friends, and Oskar learns about both the circumstances that turned Eli into a vampire centuries ago, as well as how Eli stays alive now, this story turns darker than fresh-drunk blood.
 The backdrop of snowfall and twinkling lights—the setting of Christmas, a time of family and forgiveness—is even more disturbing contrasted with the cycle of death that surrounds Oskar and Eli’s friendship.